 You might have your own criteria too, which is good.
 Make sure you set some ground rules on how to determine if a Magic Booster Box is worth it in your own opinion.
 That will save you a lot of money over time I’m sure.

-Buying a Magic Booster Box is a good idea when you’ve ripped it open and had fun doing it.
+- When you’ve ripped it open and had fun doing it.
 What’s the sense of buying a box to rip or draft if you don’t intend on enjoying it!

-Buying a Magic Booster Box is a good idea if you simply really like the cards in the set and you want to put the box away as an investment.
+- If you simply really like the cards in the set and you want to put the box away as an investment.
 Some people (like me) really like having that unopened box on the shelf knowing there could be something really cool and valuable inside.
 Some people don’t understand why people collect Booster Boxes, but I do.
 I really enjoy it.

 Product | Set Type | Booster Box Price | Pack Price When Buying By The Box | Avg Retail Pack Price | Per Pack $ Savings When Buying By The Box | % Savings When Buying By The Box |